 Fertility and Marriage

-16. State motto of Alabama is what in Latin?
+16. The state motto of Alabama is What in Latin?

 Audemus jura nostra defendere